Bay Windows And Bow Window Prices in 2021

 Another bay window style option is the box bay window.
 This is the more standard bay window most of us think of when we imagine this window style.
 They can be placed anywhere on the house, though they are most commonly found on the first floor.

 A box bay window features the larger center picture window and the smaller flankers we mentioned earlier.
-It extends out from the house and has a small section of roof that covers it separate from the rest of the roof.
+It extends out from the house and has a small section of the roof that covers it separately from the rest of the roof.
 This is a great option for anyone looking to add a bay window to their house without rearranging the walls or roofline.